 (1) Notwithstanding the retirement of a commissioner or the expiry of the period for which an acting commissioner has been appointed under this Act, the Governor may extend the commissioner’s period of office for such further period as the Governor determines, in order to enable the commissioner to complete all matters, proceedings, or inquiries that the commissioner has entered upon and has not completed before the retirement or the expiry.

-(2) The Governor may from time to time extend any further period determined by him under subsection (1) notwithstanding the expiry of that further period for such further period or periods as he thinks fit.
+(2) The Governor may from time to time extend any further period determined by the Governor under subsection (1) notwithstanding the expiry of that further period for such further period or periods as the Governor thinks fit.

 (3) The continuation in office of a retired commissioner under subsection (1) does not prevent the appointment of a person to fill the office from which the commissioner retired.